MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-perform-rolling-updates-on-a-Hyper-V-host-cluster-in-VMM.md

 ms.assetid: d15222b4-ba51-417b-addf-cca88d43663a
 ---
 # How to perform rolling updates on a Hyper-V host cluster in VMM
-Use the following procedure to orchestrate rolling updates of a Hyper\-V host cluster that is managed by Virtual Machine Manager \(VMM\).
+Use the following procedure to orchestrate rolling updates of a Hyper-V host cluster that is managed by Virtual Machine Manager (VMM).
 VMM rolls through the host cluster, remediating one cluster node at a time.
 If a cluster node is compliant, VMM bypasses that node.

 Before VMM begins remediating a host in a cluster, it places the host in maintenance mode.
 You have the option of migrating all virtual machines to other hosts in the cluster.
 If you do not select this option, VMM saves state and does not migrate virtual machines.

 > [!NOTE]
 > The **Remediate** action is only available after you install a WSUS server for VMM, enable update management, create update baselines for computers managed by VMM, and scan the computers for compliance.
 For more information, see [Managing fabric updates in VMM](Managing-fabric-updates-in-VMM.md).

-### To perform rolling update remediation on a Hyper\-V host cluster
+### To perform rolling update remediation on a Hyper-V host cluster

 1. Display **Compliance** view for the managed computers: